Everyone has a pest control method they swear by, but what’s the best thing on the market?

 Typically used for fluffy cakes and bright smiles, baking soda is also a favored ingredient for DIY pest treatments.
 Does this simple powder work?

 Despite popular anecdotes, baking soda may not curtail a large infestation.
-Unlike the insecticide-like qualities of borax or diatomaceous earth, baking soda won’t harm ants at all.
+Unlike the insecticide-like qualities of borax, baking soda won’t harm ants at all.

 When mixed with sugar or another sweet treat, the baking soda will become a highly sought food source for the little pests in your home.
 Instead of eliminating the ants, you’ll only further encourage the infestation!

-We suggest trying out another method for any DIY pest control treatments and leaving your baking soda inside the pantry.
+We suggest trying another method for DIY pest control treatments and leaving your baking soda inside the pantry.

 Store Bought Gel Baits